bhochhi/design-pattern-guide/README.md

 ###[What is data driven development?](https://github.com/bhochhi/design-pattern-guide/wiki/What-is-data-driven-programming%3F)

+Data driven design in Software Development.

-I kind of have general understand how one could practice Data driven Design for UX, But I am more focus how someone can do use data driven approach in SDLC and how its closely related to what programming paradigm or does it even dictates to use certain programming techniques like OOP or functional.
+I kind of have good understanding how one could practice Data driven Design for better User experience.
+However, I don't know what this approach dictates the way you code, does it has any preference in term of programming paradigms or does it even dictates to use certain programming techniques like OOP or functional.